 Best heart rate training zones for cycling

-How to use heart rate monitoring to improve your speed and fitness
+How to use heart rate monitoring and zones to improve your cycling speed and fitness

-Power meters are on the rise but don’t neglect the humble heart rate monitor on the bike.
-Here’s Mark on zones and the physiological adaptations of each…
+Power meters are on the rise but don’t neglect the humble heart rate monitor on the bike, as training at different heart rate zones can pay dividends, whatever your level.
+Mark Kleanthous explains the best heart rate training zones for cycling, and the physiological adaptations of each…

 Intensity: <60% max heart rate (maxHR)